 - Additional documents may be required at your mortgage closing.
 Your real estate agent and mortgage loan originator will let you know which documents will be needed when you close on your new home, and they’ll work closely with you at each step of the mortgage process.

-Click here to work with one of our Preferred American Mortgage lenders.
+Click here to work with one of our Preferred FBC Mortgage lenders.